holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * etc
 * and contents of the `/etc/passwd` and referenced `/etc/shadow` which contains the hashed passwords, discussed in detail under the [Review Password Strategies](#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies) section

 The NIS master server maintains canonical database files called maps.
-We also have slave servers which have copies of these maps.
+There are also slave servers which have copies of these maps.
 Slave servers are notified by the master via the `yppush` program when any changes to the maps occur.
 The slaves then retrieve the changes from the master in order to synchronise their own maps.
 The NIS clients always communicate directly with the master, or a slave if the master is down or slow.
 Both master and slave(s) service all client requests through `ypserv`.

 **Vulnerabilities and exploits**: